Flaming Gorge Fish Derby

 Experience an overnight rafting/fishing adventure!

 The Green River below Flaming Gorge Dam is justly famous for world-class flyfishing, rafting & daily guided fishing trips, but there is more to offer for those who seek adventure.
 19 river campsites exist starting from about 1 mile below Little Hole to 1 mile below Red Creek.
 Six of these sites are available for reservations on the National Campground Reservation System ( www.recreation.gov), while the remainder are on a first-come first-serve basis (there is a sign-up board at Little Hole for these sites).
-For the best description of these camping opportunities, please visit http://www.fishgreenriver.com/river_campgrounds.htm.
+These sites include a table, firepit, and tent pads.
+Packing in a port-o-potty is required.
 Most anglers never get to see the wonderful evening caddis hatches on the river that are common in the summer months.
 Most of our fishing guide outfitters offer such a guided overnight fishing adventure.

 Henry's Fork Wetlands